cmextension/-hugo-cmlivedeal-docs/content/create-new-deal-in-front-end/submit-new-deal.md

 title: Submit new deal
 weight: 20
 ---
+To submit new deal in front end, you need to have permission to do this.
+Please read [HERE](/configuration/permissions/)

 In deal list, merchant can click “New deal” button to submit a new deal.

 The form has the following fields: